ElinaBoman/the-muscle-factory/README.md

 ### Wireframes
-To plan the design and responsivness of The Muscle Factory a tool called Balsamiq was used.
-This was in the early stages of the project and the images created dosn't represent the finished product.
-Balsamiq was used to visualize the project in diffrent wireframes.
+To plan the design and responsiveness of The Muscle Factory a tool called Balsamiq was used.
+This was in the early stages of the project and the images created do not represent the finished product.
+Balsamiq was used to visualize the project in different wireframes.

-See Balsamiq wireframes below:

 <details>
     <summary>Smaller devices</summary>